 One thing I like about big family dinners is the leftovers!
 Not only do you get a real rest from cooking, but there is also lots of ready-made food for the family to ‘Forage’ for a few days.
 It made cooking more manageable, and we got to try and see how many new recipes we could invent with the leftovers.
 Since I had to leave food when going out to work, FORAGING at our house has always meant… “Lots of food in the fridge; just help yourselves.”

-Every family has their favorite things and some they don’t like.
-But that is ok; there is enough that each can take what they like best.
-Sometimes I worried that perhaps I was making too many holiday dinners with the same things, but no, they always encouraged me, saying, “We never get tired of eating your turkey dinners, mom!”
+Every family has its favorite things and some things it doesn’t like.
+But that’s okay; there is enough for each to take what they like best.
+Sometimes I worried that perhaps I was making too many holiday dinners with the same things, but no, they always encouraged me, saying, “We never get tired of eating your turkey dinners, Mom!”

-For any holiday dinner, variety, old favorites, and a few new twists on the menu are always welcome.
+For any holiday dinner, a mix of old favorites and a few new twists on the menu is always welcome.
 It also depends on how many people you expect to come to dinner.
 I have cooked holiday dinners from four to twenty-four.

-Oh, I just about forgot to say that I have also helped cook for crowds of a hundred or more for church-style suppers and fundraisers.
+Oh, I almost forgot to mention that I have also helped cook for crowds of a hundred or more at church-style suppers and fundraisers.
 You always rely on willing hands to help with these.
 For one group, I was in charge of roasting the beef for about seven years straight.
 People would ask, “Is the same person roasting the beef?”
 They sold tickets based on this.

 Planning Your Holiday Family Dinner